KenshiDRK/Addons/targetinfo/readme.md

   The full ID, containing zone information and mob category as well.
 `ShowSpeed`
   Shows percentual deviations from regular movement speed (+x% and -x%).
+`ShowClaimName`
+  Shows the name of the player that has the claim (only for mobs).
+`ShowClaimID`
+  Shows the ID of the player that has the claim (only for mobs).
+`ShowTargetName`
+  Shows the name of the target that is targetting your target(only for PC's).
+`ShowTargetID`
+  Shows the ID of the target that is targetting your target(only for PC's).